masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ### Register reference

-While import "copies" the importent contents, `regref` or Register reference allows to reference (not copy) an existing register in the call hierarchy.
+While import "copies" the contents, `regref` or Register reference allows to reference (not copy) an existing register in the call hierarchy.

-The syntax of `regref` is similar to `import` but import looks through Pyrope files. `regref` looks through the instantiation hierarchy for matching register names. `regdef` only can get a reference to a register, it can not be used to import functions or variables.
+The syntax of `regref` is similar to `import` but the semantics are very different.
+While `import` looks through Pyrope files, `regref` looks through the instantiation hierarchy for matching register names. `regdef` only can get a reference to a register, it can not be used to import functions or variables.

 ```